 Offices of the Clerk shall be maintained in the cities of Billings, Butte, Great Falls, Helena, and Missoula, and shall be open between the hours of 8:30 a.m. and 5:00 p.m.
 Monday through Friday.
-All papers may be filed with the clerk in any Divisional office.
+Except as provided in L.R.
+77.2(b), all papers may be conventionally filed with the clerk in any Divisional office.

-77.2 FILING BY THE CLERK.
+77.2 CONVENTIONAL FILING BY THE CLERK.